privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 ==There is no perfect option for security.== Not everyone has the same priorities, concerns, or access to resources.
 Your risk assessment will allow you to plan the right strategy for you, balancing convenience, cost, and privacy.

-For example, an attorney representing a client in a national security case may be willing to go to greater lengths to protect communications about that case, such as using encrypted email, than a mother who regularly emails her daughter funny cat videos.
+For example, an attorney representing a client in a national security case may be willing to go to greater lengths to protect communications about that case, such as using encrypted email than a mother who regularly emails her daughter funny cat videos.

 *Write down what options you have available to you to help mitigate your unique threats.
 Note if you have any financial constraints, technical constraints, or social constraints.*